 Depending on what business you are at (makeup store, restaurant, grocery store), you may get some free things!

 I first came across ‘service’ when I was sitting at a coffee shop on my first day in Seoul.
 I was calmly sitting down sipping some of my latte, when a barista came up to me with ice cream in a plate, set it down, said “service,” and walked away.
-I had already heard of this concept before my arrival in Korea, so I was aware of what this meant.
+Having already heard of this concept before my arrival in Korea, I was aware of what this meant, but I was surprised nonetheless!
 But, just imagine for a moment my sheer excitement of getting free ice cream.
 My day had been made!

 Food is not the only thing that will be given as “service”.
 For example, if you are shopping at a makeup store, they may throw some samples or a product in your bag if you buy things.
 I have also heard that if you are at a Noraebang (Karaoke), you may get “service” by getting additional minutes added (for free) to your time.

 It is always such a joy and an amazing opportunity to experience another country’s culture, even if it is for a brief moment, as such was the case with Korea.

 I cannot wait until the day that I have the opportunity to go back and get to experience more of what this beautiful country has to offer.